Sarah-Bue/knit-space/README.md

 - Using AJAX drag and drop, users can move their saved posts to a different position.
 - Drag-and-drop functionality is implemented on desktop and mobile devices.

+**Note**: When reloading a page after rearranging the order of saved posts, the new order does not remain.

 As a **registered user**, I can **delete saved blog posts from my Dashboard** so that **I can manage my content board**.
 - Each saved blog post preview displays a *Delete* button.
 - When clicked, the corresponding blog post is removed from the Dashboard.